Lanolin

 FAQs

 • Can people with wool sensitivity use lanolin?
 Wool irritation is primarily mechanical (fiber-related), while lanolin allergy is chemical.
 They are distinct, though some individuals experience both.
-Patch testing is a common precaution.
+Patch testing is a common precaution before routine use of lanolin-containing products, particularly on compromised skin.

 References